 And if it turns out you don’t love Peruvian wines, near Ica is also the famous region of Pisco, for which the main ingredient in Pisco Sour (Peru’s signature drink) is named.

 A trip through all the wine-producers of South American would be remiss in not mentioning, Venezuela, which the uninformed might also assume is too close to the equator to be able to grow wine grapes.
-Again, altitude is the answer, and the favorable conditions include a grater-than-30 degree daily fluctuation in temperature and good soil drainage.
+Again, altitude is the answer, and the favorable conditions include a greater-than-30 degree daily fluctuation in temperature and good soil drainage.

 Bodegas Pomar grows six varieties of red grapes and five of white grapes, with hopes to expand the market, to which tourism is essential, because though wine-drinking is increasing in Venezuela, hard alcohol is more commonly drunk.

-Information on this wine high-altitude wine production is available on the vinosenlatura website, the name of which means “wines at altitude” in English.
 Near the municipality of Tarija, you can find wines produced by Campos de Solana, for example, whose offerings include Cabernet Sauvingon and Riesling.

 As in Peru, much of the wine crop is destined to the national spirit, which in this case is Singani.